-The Stanley Center for Peace and Security and the Fossil Fuel Non-Proliferation Treaty Initiative are organizing this preliminary scoping meeting with the following objectives:
+The Stanley Center for Peace and Security and the Fossil Fuel Non-Proliferation Treaty Initiative organize this preliminary scoping meeting with the following objectives:

 - Gather a core community of interested stakeholders to examine and advance international policy goals related to equitably phasing down coal, oil, and gas production.